bobby1/terraform-gke-cluster/README.md

     * After you have created a Google account and established a project, create credentials for the project (https://console.cloud.google.com/apis/credentials).
 Copy the JSON file to a local file on your computer.
 Using the base64 command on a Linux shell command line, encode the file into a base64 hash.

         base64 /path/to/file > output.txt
+          or to encode a variable only
+        echo <variable value> | base64

     * In the Terraform configuration, use base64decode(file(var.credentials_file)) function to decode the file for use in Terraform.